nxus/data-manager/README.md

 -   `mapping`: object of {field: newField} name mappings
 -   `identityFields`: for importing to models, array of fields to be used for createOrUpdate query
+-   `truncate`: for importing to models, true/false for deleting existing collection data before import.
+Ignored if `identityFields` is provided.

 #### Events